-Later, as I drove home, I remembered the day long ago when I found myself in stream ten, where stream one was the highest rated, and ten the lowest.
-It was in a very large Comprehensive School in the middle of England.
+Later, as I drove home, I remembered the day long ago when I found myself in-stream ten, where stream one was the highest-rated, and ten the lowest.
+It was in a huge Comprehensive School in the middle of England.

 I’d been enjoying school, but now school grades had plummeted.
 It also didn’t help that I was being teased continually for being half Jamaican and half English.

 Into our Stream Ten class walked (I forget her name but let’s call her) Miss T, smartly dressed with a bright red lipstick smile.
 Miss T was very short.
 Most of the ‘Stream Ten’ students were taller and louder.
 She would try to make her voice heard, but all you could hear were students shouting above her.
 Poor Miss T, they wouldn’t even look at her.

 Her voice wavered as she asked us to turn to page X and complete the typing exercises set out there.
 I turned to page X and started typing the letter f over and over till I had a full line followed by a string of F’s.
 I repeated with the letter J and j.
 Then mixed f, j, F, and J. These three exercises formed the basis for touch typing, which I repeated over and over till I had it perfect with no mistakes.

 Miss T walked up and down the rows, quietly asking students to turn to their desks and work on the exercise.
 Not one would do as she asked, the noise and confusion just got worse.
 But I closed my ears to it all and tried to concentrate on the exercise.

 Miss T stopped at my desk in surprise.
 Oh, well done!

 I continued with the exercises each week, learning to touch type amid chaos.